Nutrition

 Program Director: Jessica Burfield, MS, RD, LDN

-Immaculata has a long tradition of preparing professional leaders in the field of nutrition and health promotion.
-The Department of Health Nutrition and Exercise Sciences continues to meet this challenge by offering a diverse blend of coursework to meet the unique needs of every graduate student.
+Immaculata has a long tradition of preparing professional leaders in the field of nutrition.
+The Department of Health, Nutrition and Exercise Sciences continues to meet this challenge by offering a diverse blend of coursework to meet the unique needs of every graduate student.
 Two options are available for obtaining a master’s degree in Nutrition depending upon the individual’s background and career goals.

 - The Master of Science in Clinical Nutrition with the ACEND-accredited Dietetic Internship (MSDI) is for those who want to become a Registered Dietitian Nutritionist (RD/RDN) while simultaneously earning a graduate degree.